itsaboutcode/flutternotes/dart/dart_async_await.md

 #### Async/Await Method

-- To call Future function, you use `await` keyword and the function `from which` you are calling this future function must be marked as `async`.
+- To call Future function, you use the `await` keyword and the function `from which` you are calling this future function must be marked as `async`.

 ```js